meta-llama/llama-stack/docs/source/openai/index.md

 ## Server path

 Llama Stack exposes an OpenAI-compatible API endpoint at `/v1/openai/v1`.
-So, for a Llama Stack server running on locally on port 8321, the full url to the OpenAI-compatible API endpoint is `http://localhost:8321/v1/openai/v1`.
+So, for a Llama Stack server running locally on port `8321`, the full url to the OpenAI-compatible API endpoint is `http://localhost:8321/v1/openai/v1`.

 ## Clients